On the Brill-Noether loci of a curve embedded in a K3 surface: Stability conditions

 \begin{proposition}[Wall-chamber structure] Each wall $\mathcal{W}$ considered above is contained in a Schubert 1-cocycle of $G(\rho,\rho+2)$; in fact, $\mathcal{W}$ is a connected component of the intersection of such 1-cocycle with $V(X)$. \end{proposition}

-\begin{proof} For any wall $\mathcal{W}$ there is a subobject $F\hookrightarrow E$ such that $Z(E)=\lambda Z(F)$ for $\lambda\in \R$; this means that $v(E)+\lambda v(F) \in \ker Z$, therefore $\ker Z$ intersect the plane spanned by $v(E), v(F)$ in $\R^{\rho+2}$ and this defines a Schubert 1-cocycle, hence $\mathcal{W}$ is contained in such a cocycle.
-To show that the walls are entire connected components of such a 1-cocycle is enough to notice that the phase is continuous and, therefore, if there is a point of the 1-cocycle where the two objects have the same phase, then the difference of the phases varies continuously as the stability condition varies on the 1-cocycle, but the difference of phases is an even integer, so it must be 0. \end{proof}
+\begin{proof} For any wall $\mathcal{W}$ there is a subobject $F\hookrightarrow E$ such that $Z(E)=\lambda Z(F)$ for $\lambda\in \R$; this means that $v(E)+\lambda v(F) \in \ker Z$, therefore $\ker Z$ intersects the plane spanned by $v(E), v(F)$ in $\R^{\rho+2}$ and this defines a Schubert 1-cocycle, hence $\mathcal{W}$ is contained in such a cocycle.
+In order to show that the walls are whole connected components of such a 1-cocycle is enough to notice that the phase is continuous and, therefore, if there is a point of the 1-cocycle where the two objects have the same phase, then the difference of the phases varies continuously as the stability condition varies on the 1-cocycle, but the difference of phases is an even integer, so it must be 0. \end{proof}

-The following lemma gives out a connection between the classical notions of stability, e.g. Gieseker or slope-stability, and Bridgeland's notion, it is basically Lemma 2.12 in \cite{Fey17}, which was stated in the particular case where $\rho(X)=1$; the same proof in \cite{Fey17} os still suitable for the general case:
+The following lemma gives out a connection between the classical notions of stability, e.g. Gieseker or slope-stability, and Bridgeland's notion, it is basically \cite[Lemma 2.12]{Fey17}, which was stated in the particular case where $\rho(X)=1$; the proof of our case is the same same as in \cite{Fey17}: